-Dormitory Of The Dead: Humayun's Tomb Complex
+Delhi’s Dormitory of the Dead: Humayun's Tomb Complex

-Situated at Mathura Road, the location was chosen for its proximity to the dargah shrine of Sufi saint Nizamuddin Auliya.
+Situated at Mathura Road, the location was chosen for its proximity to the dargah (shrine) of Sufi saint Nizamuddin Auliya.
 It’s no wonder that the complex is called the dormitory of the Mughals; more than 150 Mughal tombs can be found here, as it was considered sacred to be buried near the tomb of a saint.

 Two legends dominate the story behind the Arab Sarai, a large enclosure in the complex.
 Some say it was built by Haji Begum as a residential complex for the 300 Arab priests that she had brought over from Mecca, while others say it was actually the residence of the Arab craftsmen who were engaged in the construction of the tomb.
 Another mystery is the garden of Bu Halima whose origin is also unknown.
 It is believed that an unidentified woman is buried here.

-Humayan’s tomb complex can rightly be called a ‘living’ monument which has witnessed several phases of Indian history.
-It served as the haven of the last Mughal emperor during the Revolt of 1857 before he was exiled to Burma, and sheltered thousands of refugees during the partition violence.
+Humayan’s tomb complex can rightly be called a living monument which has witnessed several phases of Indian history.
+It served as the haven of the last Mughal emperor during the revolt of 1857 before he was exiled to Burma, and sheltered thousands of refugees during the partition violence.